alexwing/Syncdrome/app/assets/helpEN.md

 Search results are displayed in a drop-down list, first the disk volumes are displayed, and then the folders and files that match the keyword.

 Drives that are connected to the computer are displayed with a green `ok` icon.
 For folders and files on connected drives, an `Open` button is displayed that allows you to open the file with the system's default program, or display the folder in the file explorer.

+Additionally, you can filter by multimedia files, for this, you can select one or several types of files in the selector and click on the `Search` button.